-€560 is paid into the bank accounts of each of 2,000 people taking part in the pilot scheme (for the moment it is only that), regardless of whether they are in or out of work, looking for work or retiring.
-Everyone gets the money and everyone can spend it exactly as they please; those who are unemployed don’t have to show they are in the process of looking for work.
+We all know the Nordic countries have incredibly benevolent welfare states.
+But for nearly a year the Finnish government has been even more benevolent than usual.
+It’s handing its population what it calls a ‘basic income’, and what most Finns simply call ‘free money’. €560 is paid into the bank accounts of each person taking part in the pilot scheme (for the moment it is only that), regardless of whether they are in or out of work, looking for work or retiring.
+Everyone gets the money and everyone can spend it exactly as they please.
+Those who are unemployed don’t even have to show they’re looking for work.

 “SAK, of which over a fifth of Finns are a member, that says the scheme is unaffordable.
 Its leader, Ilkka Kaukoranta says the scheme is ‘impossibly expensive’ and ‘would increase the government deficit by around 5 per cent’.”

-And, despite the criticism, Finland’s experiment is fast drawing attention across the globe.
-In Canada, the government of Ontario began trialling the scheme in March 2017 to, as its premier says “address new challenges”, and Utrecht’s council is doing the same in the Netherlands.
-The idea has even been thrown around by prominent figures from hard-left senator Bernie Sanders to the plutocrat Mark Zuckerberg.
+Despite criticism, though, Finland’s experiment is fast drawing attention across the globe.
+In Canada, the government of Ontario trialled the scheme in March last year to “address new challenges”, and Utrecht’s council is doing the same in the Netherlands.
+The idea has even been thrown around by prominent figures in the USA, from hard-left Bernie Sanders to plutocrat Mark Zuckerberg.

-The Finnish government refuses to release any results until the end of this year, and there have been worries that since the original sample size was cut by a fifth the results will no longer be entirely accurate, so all we have at the moment is the testimonies of those who have taken part.
-But if Juha is to be believed, it may only be a matter of time before “Universal Basic Income” really does become universal.
-In Finland at least.
+The Finnish government refuses to release results until the end of this year, and there have been worries that since the original sample size was cut by a fifth, the results will no longer be accurate.
+All we have at the moment is the testimonies of those who took part.
+But so far they’ve all responded positively.
+So, if they’re to be believed, it may only be a matter of time before ‘Universal Basic Income’ really does become universal